The Tournament

 Individual Property Results (Expression, Thermostability, and Activity)

 Different teams excelled at the different targets.
 The measurements for the two replicates were averaged and visualized across each team.
 For expression, most teams performed similarly.
 Unfortunately, for technical reasons, the expression of the control molecule was not directly comparable to the submitted variants, but approximately subjected to a three-fold over-estimation.
-Consequently, we compared expression to 30% to of the original control molecule.
+Consequently, we compared expression to 30% of the original control molecule.
 In stability, SergiR1996 and MediumBio’s variants were overall better than the other teams.
 For specific activity, the main target property of interest, TUM was the winner.

 The level of the reference wild-type enzyme is indicated by the solid black line, except in the Expression plot where it indicates 30% of the wild-type enzyme.
 The units for Expression are in parts per million (ppm), Stability is unitless, and Specific Activity is in optical density per parts per million (OD / ppm).